Camless piston engine

 A camless or free-valve piston engine is an engine that has poppet valves operated by means of electromagnetic, hydraulic, or pneumatic actuators instead of conventional cams.
 Actuators can be used to both open and close valves, or to open valves closed by springs or other means.

 Camshafts normally have one lobe per valve, with a fixed valve duration and lift.
 Although many modern engines use camshaft phasing, adjusting the lift and valve duration in a working engine is more difficult.
 Some manufacturers use systems with more than one cam lobe, but this is still a compromise as only a few profiles can be in operation at once.
 This is not the case with the camless engine, where lift and valve timing can be adjusted freely from valve to valve and from cycle to cycle.
 It also allows multiple lift events per cycle and, indeed, no events per cycle—switching off the cylinder entirely.

 Camless development

-Camless valve trains have long been investigated by several companies, including Renault, BMW, Fiat, Valeo, General Motors, Ricardo, Lotus Engineering, Ford, Jiangsu Gongda Power Technologies and Koenigsegg's sister company FreeValve.
+Camless valve trains have long been investigated by several companies, including Renault, BMW, Fiat, Valeo, General Motors, Ricardo, Lotus Engineering who developed electro-hydraulic valve actuation in the late 1980s as a spinoff of their active suspension program (both utilised similar electro-hydraulic actuation and control), Ford, Jiangsu Gongda Power Technologies, and Koenigsegg's sister company FreeValve.
 Some of these systems are commercially available, although not yet in engines in production road vehicles.
 In the Spring of 2015, Christian von Koenigsegg told reporters that the technology pursued by his company is "getting ready for fruition", but said nothing specific about his company's timetable.